My Husband Was Deported and I Want a Divorce – 3 Ways

 Can marriage stop deportation?

 However, even if you have a green card, you can still be deported if you violate the terms of your residency.
-So while marriage may help you stay in the United States, it cannot guarantee that you will never be deported.
+All immigration-related applications including marriage-based green cards — are handled by USCIS (U.S. Citizenship and Immigration Services).

 Can my husband come back after deportation?